erayyildiz/LookupAnalyzerDisambiguator/README.md

 docker build --tag turkish-tagger .
 ```

-Than start a docker container using the docker image built on previos step:
+Then start a docker container using the docker image built on previos step:

 ```commandline
 docker run -p 8081:8081 -d  turkish-tagger